Vesalea floribunda

-Linnaea floribunda, also known as Mexican abelia, is a species of flowering plant in the honeysuckle family, Caprifoliaceae, native to Mexico.
+Vesalea floribunda, also known as Mexican abelia, is a species of flowering plant in the honeysuckle family, Caprifoliaceae.
+It is a shrub native to southern Mexico, ranging from central Veracruz to northern Oaxaca and southeastern Chiapas.

 Growing to 4 m tall and broad, it is a semi-evergreen or evergreen shrub with shiny ovate leaves and clusters of tubular cerise flowers to 5 cm long.
 The flowers bloom year-round (in the wild) except in the spring.
 It fruits (produces a seed pod) year-round (in the wild) except May and June.

+Its natural habitat is mixed pine and oak forests and on rocky outcrops at 2000 to 3000 m elevation.